cisco-en-programmability/dnacenter_path_trace/README.md

 Path Trace is a excellent tool to assist in troubleshooting connectivity between a source device and destination device.

 Path Trace will collect the path information for specified source and destination IPv4 addresses, and optional, source and destination port numbers, and protocol number.

-It will collect also information about in-path interface statistics, device statistics, ACLs and QoS Policies
+It will collect also information about in-path statistics for interfaces, interface configured ACLs and QoS policies, and device statistics

 **Cisco Products & Services:**